varunkumarkunchakuri/DownDetector/README.md

 # Downdetector
-A basic Application which will check if a website is down or not.
+A basic application which will check if a website is down or not.

 It accepts a URL as a Requestparameter and Checks if the site is up or not based on the response code